TheBadkraft/open-framework/engineering/_sigma.c/readme.md

 4:
 ```

-*I would like to keep comments in the structure.
+*NOTE: I would like to keep comments in the structure.
 This can help track comments like place holders and know where the code is.*

 Lastly, unless there needs to be some reason to add the `.` directives that GCC employs, we are going to try and stick to forming correct **as** ASM.
 It is part of the GCC tool chain so we should be able to find all the necessary documentation to make this work.

-What are we going to write the CT toolchain in?
+What are we going to write the *Sigma.C* toolchain in?
 That is, the parsers, pre-processors, etc, etc.?
 I am looking at a hybrid approach.
 I think it is extremely noble that *FASM* is written in assembly.
 But, I'm partial to letting the bits that have already been developed to do certain tasks be put to use.
 I don't have a particular inclination to introduce any C++.
-So, we will use a combination of ASM & C ... maybe, eventually, CT will take the place of C. For now, though, I think C is perfectly suited for the task at hand.
+So, we will use a combination of ASM & C ... maybe, eventually, *Sigma.C* will take the place of C. For now, though, I think C is perfectly suited for the task at hand.

 What are our expectations?
-Well, let's jump right in and see how I envision *Sig.C* and you will see right away where I expect similarities to remain.
+Well, let's jump right in and see what I envision for *Sigma.C*.

 Let's assume what we want is the following:
 ``` c#
 .global	_start